Fàilte gu Carolina a Tuath – [Welcome to North Carolina]

 Cìsean – [Fees]

-Details of tuition, room, and board for the workshop are dependent on which services you select at registration.
+Full tuition, room, and board is $550; Day Student tuition is $350.
 A link to the registration will appear HERE when registration opens.

 Cuid Oidhche – [Room and Meals]

 Cafeteria meals are quite good and provide a good selection to cater to most diets.
-Meals provided are from Sunday evening dinner through Friday lunch.
+Meals provided are from Sunday evening dinner to Breakfast and Dinner on each day thereafter, ending at Friday Breakfast.
 Accommodations and food for the workshop begin with dinner on Sunday, July 2nd and end with breakfast on Friday, July 7th.

 Games Accommodation and Cancellation/Refund Policy